robsontenorio/marina/.example/README.md

 ### Domains

 On your favorite domain registrar, point the domains/subdomains to your VPS IP address.
-We recommend Cloudflare, because it provides the SSL certificates for free.
+Cloudflare it is recommended because it provides free browser SSL certificates.

 | Type | Name        | IPV4 Address | Proxy   | TTL  | Observation               |
 |------|-------------|--------------|---------|------|---------------------------|